Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 DAY 2: Iconic Places To Visit in Hanoi

-The sights visited on this day require appropriate attire, so be sure to dress modestly.
+These sights require appropriate attire, so be sure to dress modestly.
 This typically means no tank tops, plunging necklines, bare midsections or short shorts.

 Best Hanoi Monuments

-Start by touring the ancient Thang Long Imperial Citadel (fee to enter).
+Start by touring the ancient Thang Long Imperial Citadel.
 The historic complex features structures from different periods in time – including bunkers from the Vietnam War.
-Some may also want to stop next door at the Vietnam Military Museum, as well.

-After touring the Citadel grounds, head west to the south side of Quang Truong Ba Dinh Square.
-It is one of the best places in Hanoi to understand the Vietnamese people’s love for their former leader, Ho Chi Minh.
-The most imposing sight is the stoic Ho Chi Minh Mausoleum where his embalmed body sits on display.
+After touring the Citadel grounds, head for the stoic Ho Chi Minh Mausoleum.
+It is one of the best places in Hanoi to understand the Vietnamese people’s love for their former leader.

-Next, tour the Presidential Palace grounds (fee to enter) and the traditional Stilt House where Ho Chi Minh lived.
-After exiting, visit the historic wooden One Pillar Pagoda before leaving Ba Dinh Square via the north exit.
+Next, tour the Presidential Palace grounds and the traditional Stilt House where Ho Chi Minh lived.
+Finally, visit the historic wooden One Pillar Pagoda before moving on.

 West Lake and Truc Bach District

-On the southeast bank of West Lake, visit the Quan Thanh Temple (fee to enter).
+On the southeast bank of West Lake, visit the Quan Thanh Temple.
 Then walk north along Thanh Nien Street that separates West Lake from the much smaller Truc Bach Lake.

-Continue walking north to the small island on West Lake, which is completely occupied by the Tran Quoc Temple complex – one of the top Hanoi, Vietnam attractions.
-Many locals consider the 6th century Buddhist temple to be one of the most important in the city – and it’s free to enter.
+Now head for the small island on West Lake, which is completely occupied by the Tran Quoc Temple complex.
+Many locals consider the 6th century Buddhist temple to be one of the most important in the city.

 Walk off lunch and visit the Cho Chau Long Market and make one last stop at the Roman Catholic Church of Martyrs, more commonly known as Cua Bac Church.